 We endeavor to have a Board that represents a range of skills and depth of experience in areas that are relevant to and contribute to the Board's oversight of our operations.
-The Company's Corporate Governance and Nominating Committee has identified certain skills, competencies and experiences that it expects the Board to possess as a whole.
-We describe below the key experience, qualifications and skills our director nominees bring to the Board that are important to our business.
+Our Corporate Governance and Nominating Committee has identified certain skills, competencies and experiences that it expects the Board to possess as a whole.
+These include the key experience, qualifications and skills listed in the following table (skills matrix).
+We believe that our Board, as a whole, possesses the skills, knowledge and experience necessary for effective leadership and management oversight with an understanding of our business and oversight of strategy.